 Travelers flock to the beach for a drunken night of fire ropes, slides, body paint, booze, and dancing.
-Nowadays, islanders through half moon parties, and 3 days of pre and after parties.
+Nowadays, islanders go through half-moon parties, and 3 days of pre and after-parties.

-Basically, the party on Koh Phangan never stops although Full Moon is still the biggest night.
+The party on Koh Phangan never stops, although Full Moon is still the biggest night.

-During the party there is a good chance you will be approached by a local trying to sell you drugs.
-My advice is to avoid them as there is a good chance they are an undercover cops.
+During the party, a local trying to sell you drugs will approach you.
+My advice is to avoid them as they are undercover cops.

 This weekend market is one of the most popular markets in the city, probably because it’s so close to Bangkok.

-Vendors bob and weave their boats through the river selling their wares along the way.
-It is great for photos and food.
+Vendors bob and weave their boats through the river, selling their wares along the way.
+It is great for photos and food like pad thai or fresh fruit.
 But as a traveler expect to pay higher prices.

 This elaborate royal palace was built over 250 years ago.
-The massive complex is filled with golden buildings covered in gems even to this day it is the most grandiose palace I’ve ever seen.
+They filled the massive complex with golden buildings covered in gems.
+Even to this day, it is the most grandiose palace I’ve ever seen.